karx/karx.github.io/gofetch/GoFetchIt.md

 * Enable __"Request a Quote"__ feature
 * Enable manual __invoicing__ to the service

-Artiosys Ventures proposes to design, develop and deploy v1.0 of the proposed system to cater for upto 1M users.
+X proposes to design, develop and deploy v1.0 of the proposed system to cater for upto 1000 users.
 This activity will require 40 hours (~1 week).
 The estimated cost for this activity would be 60 thousand INR.

 The Value Proposition of using Artiosys Ventures for this project are: